Shell Asset Management Co. Sells 2,485 Shares of Akamai Technologies, Inc. (NASDAQ:AKAM)

 Wall Street Analysts Forecast Growth

 Several brokerages have commented on AKAM.
-Royal Bank of Canada downgraded Akamai Technologies from an “outperform” rating to a “sector perform” rating and cut their target price for the company from $100.00 to $85.00 in a research note on Wednesday, February 15th.
-Cowen cut their target price on Akamai Technologies from $137.00 to $105.00 and set an “outperform” rating on the stock in a research note on Wednesday, February 15th.
-DA Davidson cut their target price on Akamai Technologies to $100.00 in a research note on Tuesday, November 15th.
-KeyCorp cut their target price on Akamai Technologies from $116.00 to $110.00 and set an “overweight” rating on the stock in a research note on Wednesday, November 9th.
+Loop Capital began coverage on Akamai Technologies in a research note on Monday, February 6th.
+They set a “hold” rating and a $91.00 target price on the stock.
+Guggenheim began coverage on Akamai Technologies in a research note on Monday, January 23rd.
+They set a “sell” rating and a $75.00 target price on the stock.
+Cowen cut their target price on Akamai Technologies from $164.00 to $137.00 in a research note on Wednesday, November 9th.
+Robert W. Baird cut their target price on Akamai Technologies to $90.00 in a research note on Tuesday, November 15th.
 Finally, StockNews.com upgraded Akamai Technologies from a “hold” rating to a “buy” rating in a research note on Friday, February 10th.
 One investment analyst has rated the stock with a sell rating, six have given a hold rating and six have given a buy rating to the company.
 According to MarketBeat.com, Akamai Technologies presently has an average rating of “Hold” and a consensus target price of $101.38.

 Akamai Technologies, Inc engages in the provision of cloud services for delivering, optimizing, and securing content and business applications over the Internet.
 Its products include security, web performance, media delivery, and network operator.
 The company was founded by Frank T. Leighton, Jonathan Seelig, Randall S.